UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 ```
 You can leave username empty for it to allocate them a new username, but if
 they have an existing mmm username you should fill it in.
-It may be useful to [show users with a given institute](#show-users-with-a-given-project-institute-contact) on Thomas if you are migrating users from one service to another.
+It may be useful to [show users with a given institute](#show-users-with-a-given-project-institute-contact) on Young if you are migrating users from one service to another.

 You can [download a CSV template here](MMM_Hub_Files/young.csv).
 Replace the
 example data.